 A mind that analyses, replays and anticipates constantly.
 Exhausting, and often accompanied by difficulty making decisions and a deep sense of being your own worst enemy.

-"I got rid of the anxiety and self-questioning, so thank you!!!
-Your sessions meant a lot to me, and I couldn't be more grateful for that."
+"The sessions helped me with anxiety and self-questioning, and meant a lot to me.
+I couldn't be more grateful for that."

 "I initially had a very active lifestyle and then suddenly had a break, and was struggling to get back to where I was.
 Adel helped me reconnect with my motivation in a way I hadn't expected.
 Very grateful."

-I see clients in-person in Rugby (Warwickshire) and work online with clients across the region.
+I see clients in person in Rugby (Warwickshire) and work online with clients across the region.
 Wherever you are, there's an option that works.

 Read Article →A practical guide to what actually happens in a hypnotherapy session for anxiety, and what to expect from session one.